AnGabrio/missingHE/cran-comments.md

 ## Resubmission
 * This is a resubmission.
 In this version I have made the following main changes:

-* I added more distributions among which the user can choose to fit the models using the selection, pattern and hurdle functions (including gamma, exponential, weibull, logistic, poisson, negative binomial and bernoulli)

-* I added more variables in the dataset "MenSS" built inside the package, including binary and discrete data.

-* I made few other changes to some of the other functions of the package to fix some minor bugs and updated the description of the functions accordingly.
+* Fixed a couple of bugs in the code for the hurdle function which displayed incorrect results.

-* Updated the version of the package in the DESCRIPTION file to 1.3.2.
+* Updated the version of the package in the DESCRIPTION file to 1.4.1.

 ## Test environments
 * Windows 10 64-bit install, R 3.5.2 and R 3.5.3 (local)